damien-meere/frontend-milestone/README.md

 and ensured all elements fit within the requisite space.

 ## Testing-Unresolved_Bugs
+I've implemented a script that allows the submission modal to be called when specified after a '#' within the contact page URL.
+This works perfectly within cloud9, so on submission of the form, 'contact.html#submissionModal' calls the contact page with the modal overlayed as illustrated [HERE](https://damien-meere.github.io/frontend-milestone/contact.html#submissionModal).
+However, GitHub pages offers static web pages hosting only.
+So submission of forms is not allowed.
+So when the site links utilises the 'action' element of the form, this links to a '405 Not Allowed' error page.
+As illustrated with the link above, the script function works well, however, a full site hosting would be required to allow this to work seamlessly.
+I've left this in place as the form validation hinges on form submission.

-Unfortunately, when a users zooms in on a page (settings within the users own browser), this can effect the placement of elements within a page.
+When a users zooms in on a page (settings within the users own browser), this can effect the placement of elements within a page.
 In some cases, jumbotrons can begin to overlap and obscure certain elements.

 On submisson of the form within the 'Get In Touch' button, at the moment, this just calls the submission modal to say a rep will be in contact, regardless of input.
 As yet, there is no validation of the